On a class of biorthogonal polynomials on the unit circle: An electrostatic model for zeros of a class of para-orthogonal polynomials

-Notice that we have introduced in the above expression the auxiliary term $\dsty \frac{n+p-1}{2}$.
+Notice that the auxiliary term $\dsty \frac{n+p-1}{2}$ is introduced into the above expression.
 This term, as will be seen below, completes the expression for the differential equation that defines the para--orthogonal polynomial.